List of specialized agencies of the United Nations: World Meteorological Organization (WMO)

 The World Meteorological Organization (WMO) originated from the International Meteorological Organization (IMO), which was founded in 1873.
 Established in 1950, WMO became the specialized agency of the United Nations for modern meteorology (weather and climate), operational hydrology and related geophysical sciences.
 It has its headquarters in Geneva, Switzerland.

-World Tourism Organization (UNWTO)
+UN Tourism

-The World Tourism Organization (UNWTO or WTO) was established in 1974 in Madrid, Spain, to replace the International Union of Official Tourist Publicity Organizations (IUOTPO).
+The UN Tourism (formerly United Nations World Tourism Organization, UNWTO) was established in 1974 in Madrid, Spain, to replace the International Union of Official Tourist Publicity Organizations (IUOTPO).
 UNWTO has 160 member states and 350 affiliated members representing private organizations, educational institutions, and others.
 It is headquartered in Madrid, Spain.
 The World Tourism Organization serves as a forum for tourism policies and acts as a practical source for tourism know-how.
+In 2023, UNWTO decide to rename this organization to UN Tourism.

 Former specialized agencies

-The only U.N. specialized agency to go out of existence is the International Refugee Organization, which existed from 1946 to 1952.
-In 1952, it was replaced by the Office of the United Nations High Commissioner for Refugees (headquartered in Geneva, Switzerland), which is a subsidiary organ of the United Nations General Assembly.
+The only U.N. specialized agency to go out of existence is the International Refugee Organization (IRO), which existed from 1946 to 1952.
+In 1952, it was replaced by the Office of the United Nations High Commissioner for Refugees (UNHCR), which is a subsidiary organ of the United Nations General Assembly (UNGA).